 10.30am-5.30pm both days. £60.
-This weekender is now sold out.
-If you would like to be added to the waiting list please email firstname.lastname@example.org.
+This weekender is now sold out and the waiting list full.
 Please note that we can only offer refunds up to two weeks before the Weekender Lab.

 Working with hypnotist Michele Occelli and collaborator Hermes Pittakos, this Weekender explores parts of Ron Athey’s practice and theory which parallel the aims of Georges Bataille’s Secret Society of Acéphale.
 How, at the absence of God, do we create new celebrations?
 How with lingering curses and restrictions, can we fight magic with magic?

 Over the weekend, participants use automatic writing, hypnotism, as well as Ron’s own practices of word virus, mouthing off, channeling hysteria and dialectics of the sublime to create narratives, movement scores and choreographic practices.
 Using the tools of make-up, masking and prosthetics, participants workshop the development of their own fantastical persona informed by Ron’s creation, the Acéphalous Monster.